 Guess What?
 My husband was actually on board and liked the idea too!

 This post contains affiliate links.
 When you purchase through an affiliate link, we receive a small commission at no additional cost to you.
 Disclosure.

-Orange Paint – I used Behr Premium Plus Ultra Exterior Satin Enamel (Bright Orange).
+- Orange Paint – I used a Bright Orange paint.
 We had this leftover orange paint from painting our patio chairs but you could totally use craft paint!

 How To Make 4 X 4 Snowmen

 Note: This post is Picture Heavy!
 I’m a visual learner and pictures help me immensely so I thought they might help you too!

 1. Quick sand 4 X 4 with 220 grit sand paper

 2. Paint 4 X 4 with semi gloss white paint

 I used Painters’ Tripods.
 As you can see, I wasn’t too worried about full coverage as I like the wood to show through!